 FINISH WALLS: Move up to the second run.
-Start by positioning the bottom of the second piece so that it is butted up against the top edge of the bottom piece.
+Start by positioning the bottom of the second piece so that it is overlapping the top edge of the bottom piece by at least 3-4" (a larger overlap is OK too).
+If you're installing vertically, line up your second piece so that it overlaps the first piece and secure it so you can pull tight to the other side of the cavity.

 Before you attach the insulation into the rafters studs, pull it tight across the wall to make sure the seam between pieces is tight and level.
-Once it's straight, nail or screw it along the bottom of the piece of insulation, just above the seam to secure it all in place.
-Then secure it a couple (2 to 3) places across the 4 foot width, all the way up each stud.
+Once it's straight, nail or screw it along the bottom of the piece of insulation to secure it in place.
+Then secure it at about every 2' to 3' across the width, all the way up each stud.

 After you finish the second run, REPEAT with the next run of foil and continue following steps 1 and 2 until you reach the top of your wall.